 Effective July 2017, the base salary for a newly hired trooper is $51,989.80.
-After six months, the base salary increases to $54,636.14 and with the completion of probation at the end of the first year, the base salary will be $56,834, which progresses through seniority steps to a top base salary of $84,251 for a Trooper position with no rank.
+After six months, the base salary increases to $54,636.14 and with the completion of probation at the end of the first year, the base salary will be $56,834, which progresses through seniority steps to a top base salary of $84,251 for a trooper position with no rank.

 A trooper normally receives a yearly cost of living increase in addition to the above.